1. Who We Are

 A cookie is a text file that is placed on your hard disk by a web server when you visit that site (unless you have disabled cookies on your device).
 Cookies are not used to run programs or deliver viruses to your computer.
 Cookies are uniquely assigned to you, and can only be read by a web server in the domain that issued the cookie to you.

 When you visit our websites or web-based applications, we may use both a session and a persistent cookie.
 Such cookies may contain information (such as a unique user ID) that is used to track your usage of our websites or web-based applications.
-We employ cookies to enable our systems to recognize your browser and tell us how and when pages on our websites and web-based applications are visited and by how many people, and also in order for our server to recognize a return visitor as a unique user.
-The cookies placed by our servers are readable only by us and cookies cannot access, read or modify any other information on a computer.
+We employ cookies to enable our systems to recognize your browser and tell us how and when pages on our websites and web-based applications are visited and by how many people, and to enable our server to recognize a return visitor as a unique user.

 4.3 How we use web beacons